ADHD and Tardiness: Better Late Than Never?

 Is it really true that it is better to be late than to never arrive?
 In my experience with ADHD and tardiness, I'd have to disagree.
 I say it's better to never arrive and claim some horrible calamity had befallen you than to arrive late.
 They're more likely to forgive you.

-I find it puzzling that in Hallowell and Ratey’s Diagnostic Criteria for ADD in Adults, they never mention tardiness.
+I find it puzzling that the diagnosing ADHD in adults, there's no mention tardiness.
 Could I honestly be the only ADHD adult on the planet who is later than a August 15th income tax filing on a regular basis?
 Preposterous!
-Google shows 223,000 results for “ADHD tardiness”.
-How could Hallowell and Ratey have missed “chronic tardiness” as a criteria?
+Google shows 223,000 results for "ADHD tardiness".
+How could anyone miss "chronic tardiness" as a criteria for ADHD?

 Could Tardiness Be A Symptom of ADHD?